ppy/osu-wiki/wiki/Medals/en.md

 ## Dedication

-**Dedication medals** are medals awarded upon reaching certain playcount milestones in a single game mode.
+**Dedication medals** are medals awarded upon reaching certain playcount milestones in the osu! gamemode, or by reaching total hit count milestones in osu!taiko, osu!catch, and osu!mania.

 ## Mod Introduction